idesis-gmbh/BareBrowser/app/_root/README.md

   foreground.
 This can also be controlled with BareBrowsers own [settings](#configuration), so you can decide for yourself which behavior best fits your needs.

-The default behaviour of `open` is to prevent multiple instances of an application, so calling `open` if BareBrowser is already running will open the given URL/filename in the already running instance.
+The default behavior of `open` is to prevent multiple instances of an application, so calling `open` if BareBrowser is already running will open the given URL/filename in the already running instance.
 But if you really need multiple instances, you can use `open` with `-n`: